-When the offering is completed, assuming no exercise of the underwriters' over-allotment option we will have a total of 63,696,097 ordinary shares outstanding.
+When the offering is completed, assuming no exercise of the underwriters' over-allotment option we will have a total of 60,779,146 ordinary shares outstanding.
 The 12,000,000 shares offered by this prospectus will be freely tradeable unless they are purchased by our "affiliates," as defined in Rule 144 under the Securities Act of 1933.
-Of our 51,696,097 outstanding ordinary shares as of December 15, 2003, excluding treasury stock, 11,895,032 are freely tradable and held by non-affiliates and an additional 1,073,905 shares held by non-affiliates are eligible for sale pursuant to Rule 144 under the Securities Act of 1933, subject to the time, volume and manner of sale limitations of Rule 144.
+Of our 48,779,146 outstanding ordinary shares as of October 31, 2003, excluding treasury stock, 11,895,032 are freely tradable and held by non-affiliates and an additional 1,073,905 shares held by non-affiliates are eligible for sale pursuant to Rule 144 under the Securities Act of 1933, subject to the time, volume and manner of sale limitations of Rule 144.
 Of these shares, 476,213 and 597,692 shares will be freely tradable under Rule 144(k) by April 2004 and October 2004, respectively.
-An additional 80,456 shares and 67,046 held by non-affiliates will be eligible for sale under Rule 144(k) by May 2004 and December 2004, respectively.
-In addition, our affiliates (Israel Corporation Technologies (ICTech) Ltd., SanDisk Corporation, Alliance Semiconductor Corporation and Macronix (BVI) Co., Ltd.) hold 38,579,658 of our shares, of which 4,086,037 are freely tradable and 26,380,558 are currently eligible for sale subject to the time, volume and manner of sale limitations of Rule 144.
-An additional 4,425,076, 838,082 and 2,849,905 shares held by these affiliates will be eligible for sale under Rule 144 by May 2004, August 2004 and December 2004, respectively, subject to the share transfer restrictions set forth in the shareholders agreement to which they are a party and which remain in effect through January 2008.
-In addition, 18,882,041 ordinary shares are issuable as of December 15, 2003, upon the exercise of options. warrants, conversion of our convertible debentures and shares issuable to our partners upon completion of this offering, assuming an offering price of \$7.56 per share.
-ICTech and our large wafer partners, as well as our directors and officers, holding an aggregate of 38,579,658 ordinary shares, have agreed under written "lock-up" agreements that, for a period of 180 days from the date of this prospectus, they will not sell their shares.
+An additional 80,456 shares held by non-affiliates will be eligible for sale under Rule 144(k) by May 2004.
+In addition, our affiliates (Israel Corporation Technologies (ICTech) Ltd., SanDisk Corporation, Alliance Semiconductor Corporation and Macronix (BVI) Co., Ltd.) hold 35,729,753 of our shares, of which 4,086,037 are freely tradable and 26,380,558 are currently eligible for sale subject to the time, volume and manner of sale limitations of Rule 144.
+An additional 4,425,076 and 838,082 shares held by these affiliates will be eligible for sale under Rule 144 by May 2004 and August 2004, respectively, subject to the share transfer restrictions set forth in the shareholders agreement to which they are a party and which remain in effect through January 2008.
+In addition, 22,004,948 ordinary shares are issuable upon the exercise of options and warrants and the conversion of our convertible debentures.
+ICTech and our large wafer partners, as well as our directors and officers, holding an aggregate of 35,745,804 ordinary shares, have agreed under written "lockup" agreements that, for a period of 180 days from the date of this prospectus, they will not sell their shares

 Pursuant to the registration rights agreement we entered into in January 2001, SanDisk, Alliance Semiconductor, Macronix and ICTech have the right to demand up to six registrations of their shares under the Securities Act of 1933, and these shareholders, together with Quicklogic as a group, may demand one additional registration of their shares.
 These shareholders are also entitled to unlimited incidental registrations.
 In addition, The Challenge Fund-Etgar II is entitled to unlimited incidental registrations in connection with the exercise of a demand registration right by any of these shareholders.
 If our major wafer partners and ICTech invest in our securities in the framework of a rights offering or private placement required by our banks (see "Material Agreements-Credit Facility"), we have committed to register such securities for resale.
-We have also agreed with these shareholders that they will not exercise their registration rights, until the earlier of December 31, 2005 or such time that we will have fulfilled our fundraising obligations under the credit facility, other than with respect to securities issued in the investments described in the prior sentence.
+We have also agreed with these shareholders that they will not exercise their registration rights, until the earlier of December 31, 2005 or such time that we will have fulfilled our fundraising obligations under the credit facility, other than with respect to securities issued in the prior sentence.